 For years, nurses and other health care professionals have known that music has positive effects on the brain.
-Indeed, the complexities of music are thought to stimulate brain function.
-On top of that, there also seems to be an effect of music on health.
-Some health care professionals note that music therapy can help in a variety of ways, leading to increased chances of recovery.
+Indeed, the complexities of music are thought to stimulate a variety of brain functions.
+Music has been known to improve both physical and mental health.
+Many health care professionals are advocates of music therapy, as it often can increase recovery time and overall outcome.

 Music and the Brain

-- Analysis of music-brain interaction with simultaneous measurement of regional cerebral blood flow and electroencephalogram beta rhythm in human subjects: This study looks at how music can actually affect blood flow in human brains.
-An interesting look at the way blood moves through the brain system in response to music and musical rhythms.
+- Analysis of music-brain interaction with simultaneous measurement of regional cerebral blood flow and electroencephalogram beta rhythm in human subjects: This study examines how music can actually affect blood flow in human brains.
+Here is an interesting look at the way blood moves through the brain system in response to music and musical rhythms.

-- Emotional responses to pleasant and unpleasant music correlate with activity in paralimbic brain regions: Your emotional responses can also be determined by music, and it can be seen by which regions of the brain show activity when listening to the music.
+- Emotional responses to pleasant and unpleasant music correlate with activity in paralimbic brain regions: Your emotional responses can be determined by music.
+This is known by being able to view which regions of the brain show activity when listening to the music.
 Shows results of brain scans taken while subjects were listening to music.

 - Language, music, syntax and the brain: A look at how music affects the language centers in the brain, and how music can help the brain organize information.
-A look at the specific point at which syntactic processing between music and language converges.
-An interesting look at how language and music are connected in the brain, and how the two functions develop.
+This article examines the specific point at which syntactic processing between music and language converges.
+They also illustrate how language and music are connected in the brain, and the development of those two functions.

-- Intensely pleasurable responses to music correlate with activity in brain implicated in reward and emotion: A look at how listening to music connects with reward centers in the brain.
-Exploration of the mechanics involved in listening to pleasurable music.
-An interesting consideration of how you can receive pleasure signals in the brain from listening to music, and how it could affect your desire to listen to more music.
+- Intensely pleasurable responses to music correlate with activity in brain implicated in reward and emotion: A look at how listening to music connects with reward centers in the brain by exploring the mechanics involved in listening to pleasurable music.
+Check out this article to see how you can receive pleasure signals in the brain from listening to music, and how it could affect your desire to listen to more music.

-- Brain Organization for Music Processing: Considers how the brain is organized to process music, and how it impacts memory, perception, performance and emotion.
-An interesting look at music’s influence on a number of brain processes.
+- Brain Organization for Music Processing: In this study they examine how the brain is organized to process music, and how it impacts memory, perception, performance, and emotion.
+This is an interesting look at music’s influence on a number of brain processes.

-- Music, Mind, and Brain: The Neuropsychology of Music: Addresses how the mind processes music, and how the brain responds to music.
-An interesting look at music’s effect on neuropsychology, and the implications of music on the brain and the mind.
+- Music, Mind, and Brain: The Neuropsychology of Music: This article addresses how the mind processes and responds to music.
+Here they have provided an interesting look at music’s effect on neuropsychology.

 - Music Lessons Enhance IQ: An interesting study that measured the IQ of students before and after music lessons, and compared them to a control group.
-The study found that IQ increased after music lessons.
-An interesting look at how music can help make children smarter.
+The study found that IQ increased after music lessons, which shows how music can aid in child development.

 Music and Health

-Music therapy can be helpful for your health, reducing stress and providing other positive outcomes.
-Music can actually help regulate physical functions in your body, such as heart rate and breathing.
+Music therapy can be beneficial by reducing stress and improving your overall well-being.
+Music can actually help regulate physical functions in your body, such as heart rate, movement, and breathing.
 Read these studies about how music can impact your health.

-- Music and Health: This study looks at the link between music and health, and how health can be impacted — positively — by music.
-Considers the idea that music can be used for enhanced health.
+- Music and Health: This study looks at the link between music and health, and how health can be impacted positively by music.
+It considers the idea that music can be used to enhance health.

 - Reducing noise pollution in the hospital setting by establishing a department of sound: A survey of recent research on the effects of noise and music in health care: An interesting look at how the right sounds in a hospital can aid in healing.
 Looks at music therapy, and how music can help cancel out unhealthy noise pollution.